westonruter/wp68-vs-wp69-benchmarks/README.md

 > 15. **twentyseventeen:** +6.5%
 > 16. **twentyeleven:** +9.1%

-Note: The regression to Twenty Twenty's performance is expected since it is the only core theme unable to opt-in to loading separate block styles on demand.
+Note: The regression to Twenty Twenty's performance is expected since it is the only core theme unable to opt in to loading separate block styles on demand.
+The same goes for Astra, since it likewise does not add `wp-block-styles` theme support.
 See [Core-64166](https://core.trac.wordpress.org/ticket/64166).

 ## Installation